ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 4. Installing the SQLite and PostgreSQL ODBC Drivers
 5. Creating the ODBC data sources for the Databases
 6. Compiling Elektra with support for the ODBC Backend
-7. Mounting the data sources into the Global Key Database (KDB) of Elektra
+7. Mounting the data sources into the global Key Database (KDB) of Elektra

 ## 1. Introduction